-Reception is synchronous if the receiving application stops and waits for data arrival, thus at that point the receiver synchronises with the sender.
+Reception is synchronous if the receiving application stops and waits for the data arrival, thus at that point the receiver synchronises with the emitter.

 Often a network application cannot simply stop and wait for data arrival.
 For instance, it may have other activities to perform.

-In other cases, the application may face the possibility that different unrelated input events can occur and is not able to determine the exact order, therefore, it cannot stop and wait for one of the possible events because it would be ignoring the other possible events.
+In other cases, the application may face the possibility that different unrelated input events can occur and is not able to tell the exact order, therefore, it can't simply stop and wait for one of the possible events because it would be ignoring all the other possible events.